Dryopteris villarii

 -

-The rigid buckler fern is a fern in the wood fern family (Dryopteridaceae).
-Native to Central and Western Europe, it is usually found growing over limestone in crevices.
-The genus name is Greek for woods and fern.
+The rigid buckler fern is in the polypody family (Polypodiaceae).
+Native to central and southern Europe, it is usually found growing over limestone in crevices.
+The species epithet honors fern collector “Cl.
+Villarius,” about whom little is known.

-Plant it in woodlands or naturalized areas and along ponds or streams..
+Plant it in woodlands or naturalized areas and along ponds or streams.
 Use as a mass planting to control erosion.
+It can also be used in small spaces.

 VIDEO Created by NC State Extension's Homegrown series featuring Mark Weathington, Director of JC Raulston Arboretum.